tytydraco/yessleep/out/Be_careful_on_prostitutes_in_Bucharest_They_might_not_be_human_part_3.md

 &#x200B;

 I laid on the back seat of the car, as we were mostly silent.
 When we reached the hospital, we parked in a shadowy place, as Ruxandra made sure I was capable to walk.
 I said to her: ”Thank you.”
-She smiled gently and said: ”Your welcome.”
+She smiled gently and said: ”You„re welcome.”
 I turned to Helena, was still in the car: ”Thank you.”
-She replied with her usual delay and sternly: ”Your welcome.”
+She replied with her usual delay and sternly: ”You„re welcome.”

 &#x200B;